mrydzy/jekyll-rydzy/z_about.en.md

 as a part of leadership program in one of the leading industrial companies.
 This cycle I'm working on deployment of the complex CRM solution.

-My prior experience is as a web-applications developer (Scala/Java/AngularJS) and I still try to stay up to date with dev world news.
+My prior experience is as a web-applications developer (Scala/Java/AngularJS) and I like to play with tech.

 Personally I deeply believe in existence of the wolrd outside of Internet and there is a variety of topics which make me blush from excitement and I hope to share them with you here.